 Tying the Knot?
 Or Just Moving In?

-Considering a second marriage?
-For terribly unromantic reasons (I guess I’m the anti-cupid . . . darn lawyer!) you should plan carefully – very carefully – before going into a later-in-life second marriage.
+When a client tells me that he or she is considering a second marriage, for terribly unromantic reasons (I guess I’m the anti-cupid…darn lawyer!)
+I recommend that the client plan carefully—very carefully—before going into a later-in-life second marriage.
 The religious prescription not to enter a marriage “unadvisedly or lightly” applies in spades to a later marriage.

-“Bob,” you may ask, “are you suggesting we see an attorney before the preacher?”
-And I would answer: “Yes.”
+“Bob,” a client once asked, “are you suggesting we see an attorney before the preacher?”
+My answer: “Yes.”

-In fact, one South Carolina case has been making waves.
-The deceased founder of Hooters (you know . . . the restaurant famous for . . . large burgers and chicken wings) left $1 million a year for 20 years to his fairly younger surviving spouse.
+The deceased owner of Hooters (you know, the restaurant famous for . . . large burgers and chicken wings) left $1 million a year for 20 years to his quite younger surviving spouse.
 She felt $20 mil wasn’t enough, so she elected for 1/3 of Mr. Hooter’s estate.
-Mr. Hooter’s son (not the widow Hooter’s son, by the way) objected and claimed the South Carolina elective share statute (which is very similar to North Carolina’s) is unconstitutional.
+Mr. Hooter’s son (not the widow Hooter’s son, by the way) objected and claimed the South Carolina elective share statute (which is similar to North Carolina’s) is unconstitutional.
 Yours truly believes that argument had as much chance as a Hoot Owl in, well, Horry County.
 Hooter, Jr. and the widow Hooter settled for an undisclosed sum.

 The Family Home.

 Naturally the newlyweds do not want to see the bride or groom evicted upon the death of the other.
 On the other hand, children can become quite emotional over what may be perceived as “their home.”
-Chances are putting the house in both spouse’s names is not a good idea.
+Chances are . . . putting the house in both spouse’s names is not a good idea.
+Read this for a very scary story (based on Mason Law facts).
 Try a life estate, or maybe a trust.

 Social Security Benefits.